awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-interface-endpoint.md

 **Example 4: Allow connections from IP addresses through an interface endpoint using `aws:VpcSourceIp`**

-If you are accessing SageMaker Studio through an interface endpoint, you can use the `aws:VpcSourceIp` condition key to allow connections only from the specified range of IP addresses as shown in the following policy:
+If you are accessing SageMaker Studio through an interface endpoint, you can use the `aws:VpcSourceIp` condition key to allow connections only from the specified range of IP addresses within the subnet where you created the interface endpoint as shown in the following policy:

 ```
 {